afshinamighi/Courses/basecamp/week02/inf-bc-w02-python.md

-# PyCampPyCamp 02: Branching Programs
+# Python 02: Branching Programs

-**Introduction**: This document presents learning activities for PyCamp 02.
-In PyCamp 02, you will learn basics of Python structures to add decision points to your linear programs.
+**Introduction**: This document presents learning activities for Python 02.
+In Python 02, you will learn basics of Python structures to add decision points to your programs.
 A branching program is a flow of sequential instructions with branching statements.
-By the end this PyCamp, you will be able to implement a program where a user can enter simple input, the program can make choices based on some conditions and after calculation results can be printed as output.
+By the end this week, you will be able to implement a program where a user can enter simple input, the program can make choices based on some conditions and after calculation, results can be printed.

+**Note:** Exercises of this learning path can be done using:

+1. Online Python Editor **OPyEditor**: The final program should be stored in local machine.
+2. Local Python Package (see Step-00): Using **BRef-01: Appendix B** Python can be installed in your local machine.

 ## Materials: